VIS-SIG/Wonderful-Wednesdays/README.md

 # Wonderful Wednesdays

-**September 9th, 2020**.
-The current example data set focuses on [adverse events](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2020/2020-09-09).
-The adverse events example data set is based on a clinical trial for treatment of Type II diabetes in adults that cannot manage their blood glucose control with a single oral therapy.
+**October 14th, 2020**.
+The current example data set on [mediation analysis](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2020/2020-10-14).
+The example data set is based on a clinical trial for treatment of a dermatological disease.

 For more on PSI and wonderful wednesdays see https://www.psiweb.org/sigs-special-interest-groups/visualisation/welcome-to-wonderful-wednesdays